djeada/Statistics-Notes/notes/spatial_statistics/point_processes.md

 suggests fewer nearby pairs than expected.

-This is consistent with inhibition or regularity.
+This is consistent with inhibition or regular spacing over distances up to $r$.

-But the interpretation is **scale dependent**.
+The interpretation is **scale dependent**.

 A process might be: